pafiapp/pafi-legal/privacy.md

 ## 🗑️ Data Retention & Deletion

-We retain user data as long as the Application is installed and in use.
-You may request full data deletion at:
+Uninstalling the Application does not automatically delete your personal data stored on our servers.
+If you wish to request permanent deletion of your account and associated data, please contact us at:
 📧 **support@pafiapp.com**

-You can also delete your data by uninstalling the Application.

 ---